 Processed foods typically contain a long list of additives and chemicals used to prolong shelf life and add texture or flavor.
 Avoid these whenever possible.
-Increasingly, additives, like emulsifiers, in processed foods have been linked to colon cancer and can cause constipation.
-The best way to avoid these additives, and other harmful chemicals, is buying certified organic foods that are raw or minimally processed.
+Additives, like emulsifiers, in processed foods have been linked to colon cancer and can cause constipation.
+The best way to avoid these additives, and other harmful chemicals, is buying certified-organic foods that are raw or minimally processed.

-Alcohol is a known endocrine disrupter that is bad for your health.
+Alcohol is known to disrupt the endocrine system.
 It can damage the sensitive lining of your colon and inhibit the good bacteria along the digestive tract.
 While the occasional drink may not cause lasting harm, heavy drinking can cause severe and long-term health issues.[11, 12]

 Eating meat is linked to cancer and is hard on your digestive system.
 The increased risk and strain it puts on your colon are reason enough for many to avoid eating meat altogether.
 However, if you choose to include meat in your diet, you should, at least, reduce or eliminate red meat.
 Try eating vegetarian or vegan meals a few days each week.
 If you notice improvements to your health, increase the number of meat-free days.[13, 14]

 For many people with colon related issues, like irritable bowel syndrome and celiac disease, gluten wreaks havoc on the digestive system.
 Even if you don't have one of these conditions, gluten may still contribute to inflation in your gut and colon.
 If you don’t want to cut out all grains from your diet, there are some great gluten-free alternatives like quinoa that also contain fiber and colon-friendly nutrients.

 Best Vitamins & Supplements for Your Colon